microsoft/OpenAIWorkshop/labs/Lab_Data_Analytics/README.md

 > You can verify whether ```python``` or ```python3``` is the correct shortcut by executing
     - ```python --version``` or ```python3 --versions```

+### Step 3.2 Install required libraries
+**This step will install the required libraries in your virtual environment**
+- For Windows, execute the following command, within the context of your virtual environment
+    - `pip install -r requirements.txt`
+- For MacOS, execute the following command, within the context of your virtual environment
+    - `pip3 install -r requirements.txt`

+> [!IMPORTANT]
+> Ensure you're running pip install from the context of your virtual environment.
+> To do so run the following from the `Lab_Data_Analytics` folder:
+> Windows: `.\aoaivenv\Scripts\activate`
+> MacOS: `source aoaivenv/bin/activate`
 ### Step 3.4 Run the application locally

 To run the application from the command line: `streamlit run app.py`